TravelTimN/ci-milestone02-ifd/README.md

 #### ACKNOWLEDGEMENTS

-A huge thanks to my mentor [James Timmins](https://github.com/jhtimmins) for his time, suggestions, and constructive feedback for this project!
+A huge thanks to my *[temporary]* mentor [James Timmins](https://github.com/jhtimmins) for his time, suggestions, and constructive feedback for this project!

 Also where credit is due, the concept of getting the animated counter came from Codepen: [jQuery Animated Number Counter From Zero To Value - Javascript Animation by Pouya Saadeghi](https://codepen.io/saadeghi/pen/KdpdoQ).
 I got the code to work on my own, but with some quick assistance from my mentor, I was able to eliminate nearly 100 lines of repetitive code to accomplish the same concept in only 18 lines.